-Netanyahu warns 'enemies' as Israel holds huge military drill
+Netanyahu warns 'enemies' as Israel holds largest military drill in years

 The Israeli military said the four-day exercise had been planned long in advance and focused on the immersion of all branches against threats emanating from Israel's north.
 It included a large deployment of unmanned aircraft and the first use of the F-35 stealth fighter planes to prepare for scenarios of missile attacks and underground infiltrations from Lebanon.